telerik/kendo-ui-builder/docs/views/blank.md

 ## Features

-* Represents an empty view which gives you the ability to define a custom layout and functionality.
+* Represents an empty view which enables you to define a custom functionality and layout.
 * Allows you to specify multiple data sources.
-* Drag-and-drop rows and columns to create a responsive layout.
+* Supports the creation of responsive layout by dragging and dropping rows and columns.
 * Provides options for adding, modifying, and removing the [built-in]({% slug overviewcomp_kuib %}) or [custom components]({% slug customcomponents_kuib %}) within the view.

 ## Preview